The Big Griz

 Route Alternatives

 On the route files, you’ll notice several spots where riders are provided with route alternatives.
 Some of these provide options for easier routing, while at other times there is the opportunity to take a longer, more challenging route.
-Route add-ons are also available such as the Texada Ridge Runner route.
+Route add-ons are also available such as the excellent Texada Ridge Runner route.

 Gray Creek Pass